bloomberg/chromium.bb/src/testing/libfuzzer/README.md

 grammar.
 * [ClusterFuzz Integration] describes integration between ClusterFuzz and libFuzzer.
-* [Reproducing on Windows] describes how to reproduce bugs found by libFuzzer and reported by ClusterFuzz.
+* [Reproducing Bugs] describes how to reproduce bugs found by libFuzzer/AFL and reported by ClusterFuzz.
-* [Reproducing on Linux, Mac, and Android] describes how to reproduce bugs reported by ClusterFuzz on Linux, Mac, and Android.
 * [Fuzzing on Chrome OS] describes how to write fuzzers for the non-browser parts of Chrome OS.
+* [AFL Integration] describes AFL's integration with Chromium and ClusterFuzz.
 * [Reference] contains detailed references for different integration parts.

 ## Trophies